manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 ***Liveness***:

-Highlights:
+**Theorem**: There will be a commit-cert after the first three consecutive honest primaries after GST.

+*Proof sketch*
 1. Assuming perfect clock synchronization to obtain view synchronization.
-2. The primary waits for $\Delta$ time so it hears the valid chain with the lock-certificate go highest view among all non-faulty parties.
+2. The primary waits for $\Delta$ time so it hears the valid chain with the lock-certificate of highest view among all non-faulty parties.
-3. Need 3 consecutive honest parties so everyone learns the commit-certificate.
+3. Need 3 consecutive honest parties.
+The first creates valid proposal; the second creates the block-cert on it;  the third creates the block-cert on the block with one view above it, so a commit cert is formed and sent to all parties.

 ## Using an authenticated data structure